|

 Do you investigate ANY type of complaint?

-No. The most important thing to know is that the Ombudsman investigates complaints where individuals have already tried to resolve the problem with the division or ABC involved.
+No. The most important thing to know is that the Ombudsman investigates complaints where individuals have already tried to resolve the problem with the city division, agency, board, corporation or commission involved.

 We are an office of “last resort.”